| Title: | Extracting and Visualizing Bayesian Graphical Models |

 evidence_thresh |

-Bayes Factor which will be considered sufficient evidence for in-/exclusion, default is 10. |
+Bayes Factor which will be considered sufficient for strong in-/exclusion evidence, default is 10. |

 ... |